MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassigncomponenturi.md

 ### -param ComponentUri

-A unicode string describes the component that is used as a URI to TBD identify it to TBD.
+A unicode string describes the component that is used as a URI to identify it.

 ## -returns